RubixDev/Rug/markdown/BUGFIX_Category.md

   - You must choose a value from 0 to 1

 ### infinityNeedsArrow
-A Bow enchanted with Infinity needs the player to have an arrow in his inventory
+A Bow enchanted with Infinity needs the player to have an arrow in their inventory
 - Type: `boolean`
 - Default value: `true`
 - Required options: `true`, `false`
 - Categories: `BUGFIX`, `EXPERIMENTAL`, `RUG`, `SURVIVAL`

+### itemFramesActivatePressurePlates
+Item Frames inside wooden pressure plates hold them down
+- Type: `boolean`
+- Default value: `true`
+- Required options: `true`, `false`
+- Categories: `BUGFIX`, `RUG`

 ### stonecutterDamage
 How much damage Stonecutters deal when stepping on them